recomply-ai/self-host/README.md

    - **Description**: `Service account for recomply.ai to access Vertex AI`
 4. Click "Create and Continue"

+#### Step 3b: Create a storage bucket for screenshots

+1. Go to "Cloud Storage" > "Buckets" in the left sidebar
+2. Click "Create" at the top
+3. Enter the bucket name such as `recomply-data`
+4. Click through until the end, until the bucket is created

 #### Step 4: Assign Permissions

 1. In the "Grant this service account access to project" section, add these roles:
    - **Vertex AI User** (allows making AI API calls)
    - **AI Platform Developer** (additional permissions for Vertex AI)
+   - **Storage Admin** (allows the web scraping agent to store screenshots and create access links)
 2. Click "Continue" and then "Done"

 #### Step 5: Create and Download the Service Account Key